petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 ## Ok - I think I;ve picked a good key - how do I test it ?

-Fundamentally - we can think of a Kafka topic as a two-dimensional list the outer list contain the partitions, and the partitions contain the messages
+Fundamentally - we can think of a Kafka topic as a two-dimensional array the outer arraylist contain the partitions, and the partitions contain the messages

 So a reasonable Mock for testing purposes is
 ```java